liveuak/workersproxy/README.md

 Basically, there are a few constants on the top of the 'index.js' file.

-To customize your own Workers-Proxy Service, you should edit these constants according to your expectations.
+To customize your own Workers-Proxy Service, you should edit these constants according to your demands.

 ```
 // Website you intended to retrieve for users.
 const upstream = 'www.google.com'

+// Custom pathname for the upstream website.
+const upstream_path = '/'

 // Website you intended to retrieve for users using mobile devices.
 const upstream_mobile = 'www.google.com'